Economic history of India: Mughal Empire

-Cities and towns boomed under the Mughal Empire, which had a relatively high degree of urbanization, with up to 15% of its population living in towns (estimates vary), more than in Europe at the time and British India in the 19th century.
+Cities and towns experienced growth under the Mughal Empire, which had a relatively high degree of urbanization.
+By 1600, between 4.6% and 15% of India's population lived in urban areas, with the figure measuring between 6.4% and 11% around 1840.
 Several cities had a population between a quarter of a million and half a million, while some including Agra (in Agra Subah) hosted up to 800,000 people and Dhaka (in Bengal Subah) with over 1 million by some accounts.
-Shireen Moosvi estimates that 36% of the workforce were in the secondary and tertiary sectors, a higher percentage in non-primary sectors than Europe at the time where 65–75% have been estimated to have been engaged in agriculture in 1750.
+Shireen Moosvi estimates that 36% of the workforce were in the secondary and tertiary sectors, a higher percentage in non-primary sectors than eastern Europe at the time where 65–75% have been estimated to have been engaged in agriculture in 1750.

 Agriculture

 Indian agricultural production increased.
 Food crops included wheat, rice, and barley, while non-food cash crops included cotton, indigo and opium.
 By the mid-17th century, Indian cultivators had begun to extensively grow two crops from the Americas, maize and tobacco.
 Bengali peasants learned techniques of mulberry cultivation and sericulture, establishing Bengal Subah as a major silk-producing region.
 Agriculture was advanced compared to Europe, exemplified by the earlier common use of the seed drill.

-The Mughal administration emphasized agrarian reform, which began under the non-Mughal Emperor Sher Shah Suri.
+The Mughal administration emphasised agrarian reform, which began under the non-Mughal Emperor Sher Shah Suri.
 Akbar adopted this and added more reforms.
 The Mughal government funded the building of irrigation systems, which produced much higher crop yields and harvests.

 One reform introduced by Akbar was a new land revenue system called zabt.
 He replaced the tribute system with a monetary tax system based on a uniform currency.
 The revenue system was biased in favour of higher value cash crops such as cotton, indigo, sugar cane, tree-crops, and opium, providing state incentives to grow cash crops, adding to rising market demand.
 Under the zabt system, the Mughals conducted extensive cadastral surveying to assess the cultivated area.
 The Mughal state encouraged greater land cultivation by offering tax-free periods to those who brought new land under cultivation.

-According to evidence cited by economic historians Immanuel Wallerstein, Irfan Habib, Percival Spear, and Ashok Desai, per-capita agricultural output and standards of consumption in 17th-century Mughal India was higher than in 17th-century Europe and early 20th-century British India.
+According to evidence cited by economic historians Immanuel Wallerstein, Irfan Habib, Percival Spear, and Ashok Desai, per-capita agricultural output and standards of consumption in 17th-century Mughal India was equal in 17th-century Europe and early 20th-century British India.